-Announcement: The Formal Launch Of "Valuation 360" - Exclusive Research From Jason Phillips, CFA
+Announcement: The Formal Launch Of 'Valuation 360' - Exclusive Research From Jason Phillips, CFA

 But to be perfectly honest, I was only really interested in my own success.
 The money I had been making for others was only a conduit for me to gain from.

-Then, when I started to reflect on my own mortality (I’m not trying to be overly dramatic, but it’s true) I realized that my life was lacking a “purpose”.
+Then, when I started to reflect on my own mortality (I’m not trying to be overly dramatic, but it’s true) I realized that my life was lacking a “purpose.”

 I realized it was time to start giving back, and sharing with others what I had learned.

-Note: (Editors' Note: This article is meant as an introduction for "Valuation 360," a new Marketplace service by Jason Phillips, CFA).